krobelus/rate-experiments/README.md

    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.
 - `proof_step` specifies the proof step that failed, starting at one.
+  For the remainder of this section, let the lemma denote the clause that is introduced by the referenced proof step.
 In case of a textual proof this corresponds to the line number of the introduction instruction that failed.
 - `natural_model` gives the partial model or trail before checking this proof step, obtained by exhaustively propagating units in the accumulated formula.
 This is included to avoid having to perform